 “For what are we all in our high conceit, When Man in the Canyon with God may meet.”

-Looking out from where the waterfall once was.
+Looking out from pool where the waterfall once cascaded into.

-The canyon attracted thousands of visitors every year.
-There was no admission, and you were on your own when visiting.
+The canyon attracted thousands of visitors each year.
+There was no admission, and you were free to enjoy it at your own pace.

-People loved it, as proved by the registration book Roland maintained.
-Visitors from around the world made comments, with many saying the message and serenity found there were better than any church; others said the place was more enjoyable than Las Vegas.
+Visitors from around the world made comments in the registration book Roland maintained, with many saying the message and serenity found there were better than any church.
+Several people even said it was more enjoyable than visiting Las Vegas.

-Don’t worry, it looks like guests were provided with proper sanitary facilities.
+Don’t worry, it looks like guests were provided with proper sanitary facilities when it was operational.

-Hopefully all those wasp nests clinging to the walls weren’t around then.
+Hopefully, all those wasp nests clinging to the walls weren’t around then.
+Ouch!

-Interviewed for a newspaper article in 1993, he was asked why he wanted to build it.
+Interviewed for a newspaper article in 1993, Roland was asked why he wanted to build it.
 “I think everyone is possessed, subconsciously, by certain impulses, you know,” he told the reporter.
 “They think we’re always led by what we see, but we’re pushed from behind sometimes, by instincts that we’re totally unaware of.”
 Wiley said he first felt these “subconscious instincts” when he was hospitalized with tularemia, aka rabbit fever, and had a near-death experience.
-He began inviting visitors to the remote Nye County canyon in the early 1970s, the same time nondenominational religious services began there.
-As many as 4,000 people a month attended.

-After Wiley’s death in 1994, his surviving family members tried to preserve the canyon, but due to a lack of funds were unable to.
-A caretaker was employed by the family for a few years, but that was not enough to prevent vandalism.
+After Wiley’s death in 1994, his surviving family members tried to keep his vision alive and preserve the canyon.
+A caretaker watched over it for a few years but that was not enough to prevent the vandalism, looting and neglect that came to the canyon in the following years.

 The family did offer to sell the canyon to the Pahrump Valley Chamber of Commerce, but they didn’t have the funding to make the purchase.